-Table of Contents
+Table of Contents Page No

-1. Introduction 3 2.
-Statement on corporate governance philosophy 5 3.
-Summary guidance for Board Members 7 4.
-Code of Governance 5.
-Standing Orders to regulate the procedures and business of the Board 24 6.
-Formal schedule of matters reserved for Board decision 28 7.
-Committees of the Board ittees of the Board 31 7.(a) Audit Committee 35 7.(b) Quality, Safety & Risk Management Committee 40 7.(c) Staff & Organisation Development committee 45 7.(d) Finance Committee 49 7.(e) Governance and Nominating Committee 53 8.
-Code of Conduct of Conduct 60 9.
-Procedures for avoiding/dealing with conflicts of inter Proced ures for avoiding/dealing with conflicts of interest 62 10.
-Procedure for recording concerns of Board Members that cannot be resolved through the normal processes at Board or committee level 66 11.
-Procedur ure for obtaining independent professional advice 67 12. .
-Hospital Seal and signature of documents Appendices
+1. Introduction 3

+2. Statement on corporate governance philosophy 5

+3. Summary guidance for Board Members 7

+4. Code of Governance 10

+5. Standing Orders to regulate the procedures and business of the Board 24

+6. Formal schedule of matters reserved for Board decision 28

+7. Committees of the Board 31

+7.(a) Audit Committee 35

+7.(b) Quality, Safety & Risk Management Committee 40

+7.(c) Staff & Organisation Development committee 45

+7.(d) Finance Committee 49

+7.(e) Governance and Nominating Committee 53

+8. Code of Conduct 59

+9. Procedures for avoiding/dealing with conflicts of interest 62

+10 Procedure for recording concerns of Board Members that cannot be resolved through the normal processes at Board or committee level 65

+11. Procedure for obtaining independent professional advice 66

+12. Hospital Seal and signature of documents

+Ammondicos